RConsortium/IDEA-WG/README.md

 - A representation from the R/finance program committee
 - Scott Chamberlain representing CascadiaRConf.

-Any interested R community member is also welcome to join (see below for details, and one of the initial missions of the WG will be to recruit a diverse membership.
+Any interested R community member is also welcome to join (see below for details), and one of the initial missions of the WG will be to recruit a diverse membership.

 ## Initial tasks